 Antiepileptic drugs are very effective in controlling seizures in people over the age of 65.
 People may experience greater sensitivity to medications as they age, so a low dose is usually all that is needed.

-Older people may be more sensitive to drug side effects which can include tiredness, unsteadiness, tremor, visual disturbances, changes in mood or behaviour, depression or stomach upsets.
-It may be possible to completely eliminate these by adjusting or changing medications.
+Older people may be more sensitive to drug side effects which can include tiredness, dizziness, unsteadiness, tremor, visual disturbances, changes in mood or behaviour, depression or stomach upsets.
+It may be possible to eliminate these by adjusting or changing medications.

 A weekly pill box may be helpful and can be easily used.
-These can be obtained from most chemists.
+These can easily be obtained from most chemists.
 You can also get medications pre-packed into similar monthly (disposable) packs, but will need to speak to the pharmacist about costs.
 See Living with Multiple Medicines.

-Epilepsy can substantially affect lifestyle and quality of life at any age, but older people are often more vulnerable to medication side effects, risk of injury and isolation.
+Epilepsy can affect lifestyle and quality of life at any age, but older people are often more vulnerable to medication side effects, risk of injury and isolation.
 Having epilepsy at this age undoubtedly contributes to social isolation, withdrawal, anxiety and depression and living alone may make the unpredictable nature of epilepsy more problematic.
 It is not surprising that a new diagnosis of epilepsy in older people is potentially life changing and may result in many life changes.

 Self-management is just as important in this age group as any other.
 If the person is able, it is important to learn about epilepsy to enable taking an active role in managing the disease.
 Self-management includes making healthy lifestyle choices and informed decisions about treatment, and actively monitoring and managing symptoms.
 It can give the person more control over their disease and life.
 Adequate sleep, good diet, stress control limitation of alcohol, plenty of exercise and stimulating activities often help in seizure management.